Series Description:

 - John Keating, Dead Poets Society

 Anthony Simeone lives and writes in the shadow of the great city of Philadelphia.
-In addition to crafting fiction, he also speaks and blogs about his personal development program, Live the Hero.
-When he's not putting fingers to keyboard, Anthony spends his time with his wife and kids, or in the nearest forested area, or with his nose in a book.
+In addition to crafting fiction, he also speaks and blogs about the fields of positive psychology and heroism science.
+When he's not putting fingers to keyboard, Anthony spends his time with family and friends, or in the nearest forested area, or with his nose in a book.
 Sometimes all at once.

 Notes: